Neutral Finland, Sweden warm to idea of NATO membership

 Sweden has avoided military alliances for more than 200 years, choosing a path of peace after centuries of warfare with its neighbors.

 Both countries put an end to traditional neutrality by joining the European Union in 1995 and deepening cooperation with NATO.
-However, a majority of people in both countries remained firmly against full membership in the alliance — until Russia’s aggression against Ukraine.
+However, a majority of people in both countries remained firmly against full membership in the alliance — until now.

 The YLE poll showed 53% were in favor of Finland joining NATO, with only 28% against.
 The poll had an error margin of 2.5 percentage points and included 1,382 respondents interviewed Feb.
 23 to 25.
 Russia’s invasion began on Feb.
 24.